rezakhademix/laravel-docker/README.md

 ## Makefile

-There is a `makefile` which can help you to run every docker or artisan commands easily.
-If you're not familiar with [GNU Makefile](https://www.gnu.org/software/make/manual/make.html) it's ok and you can still use this repository, but with `makefile` you can manage different commands easily!
-Just install [GNU Makefile](https://www.gnu.org/software/make/manual/make.html) and run make in repository directory and you will see a help command to use it.
+There is a `makefile` which can help you to run every docker or artisan command easily.
+If you're not familiar with [GNU Makefile](https://www.gnu.org/software/make/manual/make.html) it's ok and you can still use this repository (even you can delete `makefile`), but with `makefile` you can manage different commands easier and better!
+Before using a `makefile` just install it from [GNU Makefile](https://www.gnu.org/software/make/manual/make.html) and run `make` command in repository root directory and you will see a help result to use it.

 ## Persistent MySQL Storage